I talk to people who are enthusiastic about passive real estate investing all the time.

 37th Parallel Properties is an industry leader in multifamily real estate investments.
 Since 2008, our investments have provided profitable returns for our real estate investors.

-And that 100% profitable track record coupled with transparent communications has kept our investors coming back over and over again.
+And that 100% profitable track record coupled with transparent communications has kept our investors returning repeatedly.

-Fund II is our newest investment offering scheduled to open in late second-quarter /early third-quarter of 2022.
-It builds on the success of Fund I which closed earlier this year.
+Fund II is our newest investment offering, scheduled to open in the late second quarter/early third quarter of 2022.
+It builds on the success of Fund I, which closed earlier this year.

-In Fund II, we’ll be purchasing strategic value add and core plus A & B Grade multifamily assets in high-growth markets.
+In Fund II, we’ll purchase strategic value-added and core plus A & B-grade multifamily assets in high-growth markets.

-This is our wheelhouse and we intend to utilize our deep knowledge and experience in this area to provide consistent cash flow and appreciation with tax advantages for our investors.
+This is our specialty, and we intend to utilize our deep knowledge and experience in this area to provide consistent cash flow, appreciation, and tax advantages for our investors.

 If you’re an accredited investor and want to learn more about Fund II, click here